Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/test-selection-examples.md

 To visualize these methods, suppose you have `model_a`, `model_b`, and `model_c` and associated data tests.
 The following illustrates which tests will be run when you execute `dbt build` with the various indirect selection modes:

-This is updated test content on the page which should appear on new deploy.

 <DocCarousel slidesPerView={1}>

 <Lightbox src src="/img/docs/reference/indirect-selection-dbt-build.png" width="85%" title="dbt build" />